husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 }
 ```

-Below is explanation for code line by line.
+Below is an explanation of the code line by line.

-Include required headers:
+Including required headers:

 ``` cpp
     #include <ros/ros.h>